September 13, 2024

 - Apply a risk-adjusted multiple to the projected average annual revenue.

-- Subtract average annual costs, including medical billing, back office expenses, owner compensation, rent, insurance, and maintenance of the facilities.
+- Subtract average annual costs, including medical billing, back-office expenses, owner compensation, rent, insurance, and maintenance of the facilities.

 - The resulting figure is the valuation, though it may need adjusting for additional factors like high-value assets or liabilities.